Decoding algorithms for surface codes: Decoders for surface codes

 \subsubsection{Performance and threshold}

 In FIG. \ref{performancesmwpm} we plot the performance of the rotated planar code in terms of the logical error probability ($P_L$), that is, the probability of the decoding process failing in predicting an error given its syndrome, as a function of the physical error probability ($p=p_x+p_y+p_z$) whenever it is decoded using a MWPM decoder.
 Two noise models are considered: the top figure considers an i.i.d. depolarizing error model ($p_x = p_y = p_z$), while in the bottom figure considers an i.i.d. biased Pauli channel with bias $\eta = 100$.
 The results show how the MWPM decoder performs better when considering noise channels closer to the depolarizing channel.
 Specifically, not only the logical error probabilities are significantly higher for the biased case when a physical error probability is fixed, but also the probability threshold $p_{th}$ is lower.
 This performance decrease when the channel is biased can be explained by the fact that both subgraphs are considered independently.
-Considering a bias towards $Z$-noise results in the $Z$-subgraph correspondent to the $Z$-checks being more dense, i.e. more non-trivial syndromes are triggered, as opposed to the $X$-checks one.
+Considering a bias towards $Z$-noise results in the $Z$ decoding subgraph being more dense, i.e. more non-trivial syndromes are triggered, as opposed to the $X$-checks one.
+Having more non-trivial checks within the $Z$ decoding subgraph makes it more probable for the recovered minimum weight perfect matching not to capture the error that the code underwent, as the performance of the MWPM decreases as the physical error rate $p$ increases.
 This results in the $Z$-subgraph reaching the probability threshold before the total physical error probability reaches the threshold of the depolarizing channel.
 Further increasing the bias of the channel will produce a decrease of the $p_{th}$ until the extreme value of $\eta\rightarrow \infty$, that is, a pure dephasing error model.
 At such point, all triggered syndromes will correspond to the same subgraph, i.e., the right column in FIG. \ref{mwpmsketch}.
 Table \ref{tablamwpm}, shows some $p_{th}$ for different biases when decoded using the standard MWPM decoder for the rotated planar code.